 Table of Contents

-Medical Cannabis in Israel: Regulatory Reforms Fuel Patient Growth
+Regulatory Reforms Fuel Patient Growth in Israel's Cannabis Market

 The Israeli medical cannabis market has experienced significant growth in the last few years, driven by liberal regulatory reforms and increasing patient acceptance.
 Israel was one of the first countries in the world to develop a domestic medical cannabis market, albeit relatively small and constrained until 2019.
 From January 2019 to January 2024, however, patient numbers soared from approximately 32,000 to over 140,000.